NachoPeinador/RIEMANN_Z6/README.md

 ### 1. The Quadratic Coherence Identity and SNR Saturation
 The mathematical core of the saturation phenomenon is established by an exact identity:

+\[
 L(2,\chi_0^{(6)}) = \left[ L(1,\chi_{12}) \right]^2 = \frac{\pi^2}{9}.
+\]

+**Analytical Derivation:** In the accompanying paper, we derive analytically how this identity, when combined with the complete multiplicative structure of integers (via the explicit formula), leads to the saturated empirical value $\mathrm{SNR_{sat}} \approx 12.69$ (see Apéndice F of the paper).
+This bridges the gap between pure number theory and observed spectral statistics.
 **Analytical Derivation:** In the accompanying paper, we derive analytically how this identity, when combined with the complete multiplicative structure of integers (via the explicit formula), leads to the saturated empirical value $\mathrm{SNR_{sat}} \approx 12.69$ (see Apéndice F of the paper).
 This bridges the gap between pure number theory and observed spectral statistics.

 > **Physical Implication:** The Noise Factor is **$R_1=1.0$**.
 Modulus 6 acts as an ideal waveguide where fluctuation energy is carried entirely by coherent amplitude, without entropic dissipation.